electrikmilk/cherri/CONTRIBUTING.md

 ### Programming language policy

-Submit code written in the latest version of the Go programming language that successfully complies using the official Go compiler.
+- Submit code written in the latest version of the Go programming language that successfully complies using the official Go compiler.

-### Code submission policy
+### Code style policy

+- Use camelCase as is standard for Go code for variable, function, type, etc. names.
 - Only add dependencies which add features that exceed the complexity of the compiler, otherwise, you could probably write that code yourself.
 - This compiler is meant to be one static distributed binary.
 Do not make it depend on external resources.